AxelThevenot/Apriori_Algorithm/README.md

             prunedH.append(conseq)
     return prunedH
 ```
-generateRules(), which generate new associations by merging the existing one recursively.
+generateRules(), which generates new associations by merging the existing ones recursively.
 It takes the same five arguments that the previous function calculateConfidence()

 ```python
 def rulesFromConsequence(freqSet, H, supportData, rules, minConf=0.7):
     """